trisongz/lazyops/docs/code-style.md

 - Maintain ASCII encoding in source files unless there is a clear reason to do otherwise and the file already uses non-ASCII characters.

+## Testing
+- Prefer deterministic transports (for example `httpx.MockTransport`) when exercising HTTP clients to keep tests network-free and CI friendly.

 _Last updated: September 18, 2025_